 When eating all meals in the dining room we ask that guests dress comfortably based on the weather yet not too casual.
 Swim suits are not allowed, nor are tank tops, flip flops, cut-off jeans (nice shorts work great) and torn or tattered clothing.
 Shoes are always required.

 We do not have room for guests to bring their own boats unfortunately.
 Plus with the 18 private out-lakes in the ‘bush’ there is no way for you to get your boat there.
 Our main lake boats are gorgeous and virtually brand new.
 All of them have trolling motors, full electronics, electric start engines, leather seats etc. Let us do the work for you and leave your boat at home.

 After your deposit has been paid the balance is due upon departure.
 This includes the balance of the lodging cost and any additional items purchased including guiding services, tackle shop purchases, fishing licenses as well as tips (which are optional and can be added right to the final bill).

 Are we responsible for damages to the boats or other lodge equipment?

 Yes.
 Any damages to lodge property, especially boats will be added to the customer’s bill upon departure.
 In the case of the boats we ask that guests treat them with great care, especially on the main lake.
 These are high-end $20+ thousand boats with state of the art engines and electronics.
 The most common mishap that occurs is with props.
 A damaged prop will cost approximately $150 to replace/repair.
 Next up is the skag which will start at @ $500 and up.
 Rods and reels will be charged current market value.
-When fishing with a guide all flies will be provided free of charge.
-For spin fishermen lost tackle IS NOT included in the guide price and will be added to your bill at the end of your stay.
+When fishing with a guide all flies and tackle will be provided free of charge.

 What is the weather like?